-Charlene has been using Story Massage for a year now and we recently presented her with the Best Practice Award for her commitment to sharing Story Massage within the school.
-We asked Charlene some questions about her work.
+Charlene has been using the Story Massage Programme for a year now and we asked her some questions about her work.

-What are the key benefits of Story Massage in Nurture Groups?
+What are the key benefits in Nurture Groups?

-A lot of the children in nurture groups have difficulties getting along with others and Story Massage helps them to see the benefits of being kind and respectful to others.
+A lot of the children in nurture groups have difficulties getting along with others and massage stories help them to see the benefits of being kind and respectful to others.
 This is invaluable as so many have not enjoyed positive touch or positive relationships in their lives.
 Pupils are nurturing and caring towards each other in a way they have not been able to express before.

-Story Massage gives children an opportunity to show they care for each other and to work on their co-operation skills which for many children in the room can be very difficult.
+The Story Massage Programme gives children an opportunity to show they care for each other and to work on their co-operation skills which for many children in the room can be very difficult.
 One example of this was when it was a child’s birthday.
-The children asked if they could do a special Story Massage for her.
+The children asked if they could do a special massage story for her.
 They worked together with very little help.
-Here is a video of the special Happy Birthday Story Massage:

-One child in Primary 7 now asks for Story Massage when he feels he is beginning to escalate and needs to calm down.
+One child in Primary 7 now asks for a massage story when he feels he is beginning to escalate and needs to calm down.
 This is a real break through.
-What is also so wonderful is that the children are beginning to recognise that Story Massage can be used to help others when they are feeling sad or need some time to relax.
+What is also so wonderful is that the children are beginning to recognise it can be used to help others when they are feeling sad or need some time to relax.

-We have found that Story Massage helps children to express their feelings in a safe and enjoyable way which helps foster a positive trusting bond between children and adults in a very real nurturing context.
-Pupils know they are cared for, can be listened to and they learn how to access a mindfulness approach through Story Massage.
+We have found that the Story Massage Programme helps children to express their feelings in a safe and enjoyable way which helps foster a positive trusting bond between children and adults in a very real nurturing context.
+Pupils know they are cared for, can be listened to and they learn how to access a mindfulness approach through a massage story.